 When you become a member of AFS, you are automatically placed in a Division based on your geographic location.
 The purpose of Division Units is to facilitate communication among members in that geographic region, promote technical communications relevant to that geographic region, and represent that geographic region’s members in interactions with AFS and the public.
 Each Division also contains many Chapters and Student Subunits.
 Divisions include:

 Chapter membership is typically a separate membership fee.
 Chapter membership is extremely valuable in bringing together fisheries professionals from the same state, province or other geographic region within a Division, and their annual meetings convey great amounts of information directly relevant to many attendees because of the localized nature of the Chapter.
-(As a member of AFS, it's important for you to understand that there is a difference between membership in the Society and its Units like Chapters and Student Subunits.
+(As a member of AFS, it’s important for you to understand that there is a difference between membership in the Society and its Units like Chapters and Student Subunits.
 Whereas the Units work on a local level or single area of expertise, the Society encompasses everything and offers the greatest benefits.
 Only with a Society membership can you receive Fisheries magazine each month, obtain journal subscriptions, receive great discounts on AFS books and on Annual Meeting registration, and more.
 And you must be an AFS member to become certified or to lead any of our Units.)
-There are currently 48 Chapters in AFS, including two bi-national chapters and the Mexico Chapter.
+There are currently 48 Chapters in AFS, including two bi-national chapters.